TinkurLab/3D-Printing/README.md

 - Brim: mostly always, 3x 5mm offset
 - Raft: as needed

-Also see backups in /settings in this repo.
+Also see backup settings files in `/settings` in this repo.

 ## Quirks and Known Issues

 - Extruder set to 200C will drop to 190C when fan starts.
 May further drop to 185C or < if doing 100% infill at full speed.
+Perhaps a [better thermistor and heating element](https://www.lpomykal.cz/anycubic-kossel-replacement-parts/) would help.
+Could also further experiment with tweaking print settings.
+- Bed is somewhat unevan.
+I cheat by printing things with the smallest footprint when possible to minimize the bed variation encountered.
+Could further experiment with getting a better bed surface, better leveling the bed, getting a bed that can be leveled, or using a virtual level grid (via Marlin).

 ## Resources